razaghimahdi/Movie-List-By-Jetpack-Compose-01/README.md

 | ![](screenshots/1.jpg) | ![](screenshots/2.jpg)  | ![](screenshots/3.jpg) |![](screenshots/4.jpg) |

-Just a Simple app by MVI Architecture, Use-cases and multi-module; tried to show why we should use multi-module, also unit-test is not complete yet it will be update as soon as possible. there is no much talk to say about what i did since everything that used in this project has a least a sample in my github, except multi-module.
+Just a Simple app by MVI Architecture, Use-cases and multi-module; tried to show why we should use multi-module. there is no much talk to say about what i did since everything that used in this project has a least a sample in my github, except multi-module.